 Queen of Peace is one of five Catholic Primary Schools in the Holy Trinity Parish.
 These schools form the Holy Trinity Catholic Education Community (HTCEC).
 The other Primary schools in the Parish are: St Martin de Porres (Laverton), Lumen Christi (Point Cook), Stella Maris (Point Cook West) and St Mary of the Cross (Point Cook South).
 As HTCEC, we share resources and educational opportunities which enhance the overall educational experience for children and staff in our schools.

-As a Catholic school, our focus is on the faith development of our children and ensuring religion and the Gospel values are integrated into the curriculum and teaching of all learning areas.
+As a Catholic school, our focus is on the faith development of our children and ensuring our Catholic faith and the Gospel values are integrated into the curriculum and teaching of all learning areas.
 At Queen of Peace we implement a Faith Life Inquiry Approach which brings together the learning we do of our religion and faith with the learning we do of the world.
 We believe that children learn best when education in faith and life are connected to all learning.

 We recognise that parents are the child’s first teacher and it is our aim to work in partnership with parents in the continuing education of the children.
 Together we can make a huge difference if we are on the same page.
 There will be many opportunities for us to work in these partnerships and strengthen the bonds of communication as well as involving you in the various learning experiences that will happen here at school.